sergeyrubinsteingit/Gmail_E2E_sketch-test/README.md

 QA notes

 •	Unfortunately the browser keeps closing automatically while using ChromeDriverManager.
 Probably the driver gets garbage-collected.
 So I was compelled to use a machine-located driver.
-Please find a driver included in my assignment;
+Please find a driver included there;

 •	The driver for the test was set for Selenium 4.1.0.
 Please change it if you have another version on your machine.
 Drivers are here: https://pypi.org/project/webdriver-manager/ ;